axibase/atsd/portals/selecting-series.md

   mount = /
 ```

-When partial match is disabled, the database returns series with exactly the same combination of tags as specified in
+When partial match is disabled, ATSD returns series with exactly the same combination of tags as specified in
 the request.

 The partial match, while making the configuration compact, can produce undetermined results if the partial key matches multiple